fdaniel-alvarez-dev/Github_Articles/03-Scalable-Microservices-AI-Applications/README.md

 🚀 Scalable Microservices for AI-Driven Applications

-"How NBCUniversal can leverage microservices to scale AI-powered content delivery across TV, film, and theme parks!"
+"How StreamOasis can leverage microservices to scale AI-powered content delivery across TV, film, and theme parks!"

 🧩 The Big Picture: Why Microservices?